BoPeng112/HAM/README.md

 ```

 ## Acknowledgment
-The training framework is heavily built on [HGN](https://github.com/allenjack/HGN).
-Thanks for the amazing work!
+The training framework is primarily built on [HGN](https://github.com/allenjack/HGN).
+Thanks for the great work!